 St. Mary’s University, Twickenham, London is located on the historic Strawberry Hill area near the river Thames.
 The campus offers the perfect place to study and is only 30 minutes away from Central London by train.
 Students can study at St. Mary’s University for either the fall or spring semester.
 The university offers more than 40 programs of study, such as Arts and Humanities, Education, Theology and Leadership, Management and Social Sciences, Sport, Health and Applied Science, and Drama and Theatre to name a few.
 Students are housed in shared on-campus accommodations.
 Students must have completed at least one academic year and earned an overall GPA of 2.7.

 Saint Mary’s College offers students the opportunity to study in Angers for the fall, spring, and academic year or for the four-week summer program at the Université Catholique de L’Ouest (UCO) in CIDEF, which is the Institute of French as a Foreign Language.
 Students enroll in French language courses and, depending on level, one or two content courses toward their undergraduate degree.
 The semester and full-year programs start with a language intensive period to fully immerse in French.
 In addition to language, CIDEF course offerings include history, art history, literature, philosophy, politics, culture, and topical subjects.
-We strongly recommend that interested students complete a year of college-level introductory French.
+We strongly recommend that interested students complete at least one semester of intermediate French.
 Students must have an overall 2.5 GPA and a B average in French at the time of application.
 Admission to the program is finalized through UCO.
 Students live with host families and participate in a variety of extracurricular activities at the university.

 Budapest Semesters in Mathematics (BSM) is an academically rigorous program for motivated undergraduates who wish to study math in the beautiful city of Budapest.
 BSM classes are taught in English by eminent Hungarian professors.
 Students can attend BSM during the fall or spring semesters or during the 8-week summer term.
 Students are expected to take 3-4 mathematics courses during the semester program (2 during the summer), which are all taught in English by faculty affiliated with universities in Budapest.
 All mathematics courses taken through BSM will transfer to Saint Mary’s, but course selection must be approved by an academic advisor.